 The term "Non-Fungible Token" for a digital item is represented by the acronym NFT, whether it is used in gaming or not.
 But even though the name suggests otherwise, the concept is actually fairly simple.
 An NFT is a certificate of ownership for a digital good that is only expected to be produced in a limited number of units.
 They may be joined by memes created using digital images, videos, or even something as abstract as the World Wide Web's original source code.
 If something is "fungible," it means it may be exchanged for another thing, like a dollar bill.

 You always hold the certified token associated with a particular digital item when you have an NFT for it on a digital ledger regardless of its format.
 Simply put, you receive a unique link that proves your connection with that digital asset.
-Much like someone can own a highly valuable car in the physical world, NFTs present an opportunity to claim a stake in a small portion of the digital landscape.
+Much like someone can own a highly valuable car in the physical world in NFT games.
+NFTs present an opportunity to claim a stake in a small portion of the digital landscape.

 What NFTs projects have been announced in the gaming space?